European FinTech Edition

 The war on talent in Europe

-The war on tech talent in Europe has been prominent in the last couple of years due to both the inability to attract talented people to Europe and the retention of experienced staff.
-Although Europe does not lack in volume of technical graduates, there is a need for people with the skills and experience to scale up a business.
-These issues are caused by a variety of factors, the first being stock options.
+The war on tech talent in Europe is due to the inability to attract talented people to Europe and retain experienced staff.
+Although Europe does not lack graduates with technical abilities, there is a need for people with the skills and experience to scale up a business.
+These issues are caused by various factors, the first being stock options.

-Stock options are a great incentive to retain and attract employees as it rewards them for the efforts they put into growing the company.
-However, it is difficult for start-ups in Europe to offer this due to uneven regulations and tax rules across the continent.
+Stock options are a great incentive to retain and attract employees as it rewards them for their efforts to grow the company.
+However, it is difficult for start-ups in Europe to offer this due to uneven regulations and tax rules.

 Another hurdle Europe faces is immigration law.
-Many governments are strict when it comes to hiring talent outside of the country.
-The visa process is usually expensive, time-consuming, and difficult to navigate which influences a start-up’s ability to quickly get experienced talent in and build the business.
+Many governments are strict about hiring talent outside of the country.
+The visa process is usually expensive, time-consuming, and difficult to navigate, affecting a start-up’s ability to get experienced talent to build the business quickly.